-- a) when the approval criteria of 2.6.3 are met and no technical changes are to be included, to proceed directly to publication (see 2.8); - b) when the approval criteria of 2.6.3 are met, but technical changes are to be included, to register the enquiry draft, as modified, as a final draft international standard; - c) when the approval criteria of 2.6.3 are not met: - 1) to circulate a revised enquiry draft for voting (see 2.6.1), or
+- a) when the approval criteria of 2.6.3 are met, and no technical changes are to be included to proceed to publication (see 2.8). - b) When the approval criteria of 2.6.3 are met, but technical changes are to be included, to register the enquiry draft, as modified, as a final draft international standard. - c) when the approval criteria of 2.6.3 are not met;

+1) to circulate a revised enquiry draft for voting (see 2.6.1), or

 NOTE A revised enquiry draft will be circulated for a voting period of 8 weeks, which may be extended up to 12 weeks at the request of one or more P-members of the committee concerned.
+In JTC 1, a revised enquiry draft circulation period may be extended up to 12 weeks.

-- 2) to circulate a revised committee draft for comments, or - 3) to discuss the enquiry draft and comments at the next meeting.
+2) to circulate a revised committee draft for comments, or

+3) to discuss the enquiry draft and comments at the next meeting.
+In JTC 1, a comment resolution meeting may be held by teleconference or using electronic means.

 2.6.5 Not later than 12 weeks after the end of the voting period, a full report shall be prepared by the secretariat of the technical committee or subcommittee and circulated by the office of the CEO to the National Bodies.
-The report shall
+The report shall d) include the observations of the secretariat of the technical committee or subcommittee on each of the comments submitted.

-- a) show the result of the voting; - b) state the decision of the chair of the technical committee or subcommittee; - c) reproduce the text of the comments received; and - d) include the observations of the secretariat of the technical committee or subcommittee on each of the comments submitted.
+- a) show the result of the voting; - b) state the decision of the chair of the technical committee or subcommittee; - c) reproduce the text of the comments received; and